 - Once you feel you need to breathe in again, do it slowly, taking the energy from the bottom of the spine upwards.
 Hold this in-breath for about 10-15 seconds only, then breathe out again.

 - Repeat this exact same cycle twice more, so in total, you complete 3 rounds of 30 breaths with a retention after each round.
 After the 3rd round, sit for a few minutes breathing normally and observe the body.

 [*This is more of a yogic ‘method’ but if you want to breathe through the mouth, rather than the nose, or combine both nose and mouth, that is fine too; your body will find its own way.]

 A word of note: You could get temporarily dizzy or experience some tingling or even numbness in certain body parts.
 This is due to the increase in prana (life energy) in your body, which will find its way through blockages and this can cause a little tingling and numbness.
 It’s nothing to worry about but if it gets too much, just slow it down a bit.
 Also, during the breath retentions, it’s possible that the body may experience some gentle swaying or even shaking.
 Just observe it and let it happen.

 Next practise a few asanas of your choice.
 Follow your intuition and go with your own flow.

-Another option is to follow the classes recommended by our yoga programme “Strong core, radiant health” - We have options for longer classes and shorter ones because the breathing practice by itself takes some time in the morning.
+Another option is to follow the classes recommended by our yoga program “Strong core, radiant health” – We have options for longer classes and shorter ones because the breathing practice by itself takes some time in the morning.
 You can also choose to practise yoga at the end of the day and only do the breathing and cold shower in the morning.